 In the commotion, Helia, unconscious in the water, drowned.

 Heinrich and the aarakocra Krawtic were all that remained.
 Krawtic took a massive swipe to the side, forcing him to his knees in front of the Nightmare of Tooth and Scale, but Heinrich seized this brief opportunity and lapse in the dragon's attention to let loose a torrent of eldritch blasts into a massive wound sustained from Krawtic.
 The final blast was all Kienscale could take, and at long last, the purple dragon that laid siege to the dwarven citadel of Kol Taram fell.

-In-Game Dates: 5th of the Claws of Winter - Present (12 days)
+In-Game Dates: 5th of the Claws of Winter - 25th of Claws of Winter/Present (20 days)

 Session Dates: 09/25/20 - Present

 With mere moments to spare, Dithmae Goldglow, the matron of the clan, approached, and declared the Finger Gang heroes of Kol Taram.
 The group was rewarded handsomely, with Guntir getting a full set of platemail at long last, though he immediately returned it to be outfitted with the scales of Kienscale.